 285 Commonwealth (Demolished)

-Washington Thomas was an executive of the Standard Sugar Refinery, owned by his father, and later would become president of the American Sugar Refining Company.
+Washington Thomas was an executive in his father’s firm and later would become president of the American Sugar Refining Company.
 A major investor in real estate, in 1895, he built The Marlborough apartment house at 416 Marlborough, and in 1898-1899, he built the Hotel Cambridge at 483-485 Beacon.

-The house was not listed in the 1897 Blue Book.
+285 Commonwealth was not listed in the 1897 Blue Book.

 On March 8, 1897, it was purchased from Washington B. Thomas by Albert Ivins Croll, a yarn dealer and real estate investor.
 He and his wife, Sarah Helen Merrill (Knowles) Croll, made it their home.
 They previously had lived at The Abbotsford at 188 Commonwealth, of which he had been one of the original owners.

 In 1900-1901, they built a home, Sunnybank, in Manchester, Massachusetts.

 The Crolls continued to live at 285 Commonwealth during the 1902-1903 winter season.
 By 1903, Sarah Croll’s mother, Tamzen (Linnell) Knowles, the widow of Nathaniel Knowles, lived with them.
 They subsequently traveled abroad and lived at their new home in Manchester, and do not appear to have maintained a home in Boston until the 1905-1906 winter season, when they lived at 183 Marlborough.